apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-client-wb/README.md

 5.- If deploying on JBoss Wildfly or EAP, please add or update the `jboss-deployment-structure.xml`, if necessary (read each service provider implementation docs)

-6.- You can use the Users and Groups management perspective on your webapp by adding the perspective menu item as in the following example
+6.- You can use the Security Management perspective on your webapp by adding the perspective menu item as in the following example

         @Inject
         private WorkbenchMenuBarPresenter menubar;